Apply for a pensioner duty exemption or concession

-To be eligible for the pensioner exemption/concession, you must:
+To be eligible for the pensioner exemption or concession, you must:

-- Have never before received a pensioner exemption/concession in Victoria,
+- Have never received a pensioner exemption/concession in Victoria.

-- Intend to live in the home as your PPR
+- Intend to live in the home as your principal place of residence.

-If you also qualify for the First Home Owner Grant, you must elect to receive either the first-home buyer duty reduction or the pensioner exemption/concession – whichever is worth more.
+If you also qualify for the First Home Owner Grant, you must elect to receive either the first-home buyer duty reduction or the pensioner exemption or concession, whichever is worth more.
 You cannot receive both.
-If you choose to receive the first-home buyer duty reduction, you do not need to complete this declaration.

-Eligible pensioners who have not claimed the exemption/concession and paid full duty can apply for refund.
-The declaration must be lodged within five years of the date the duty was paid.
+Eligible pensioners who have not claimed the exemption or concession and paid full duty can apply for refund up to five years after the duty was paid.

 Gather required information

-Additionally, you need to send these documents with your declaration:
+You also need to submit these documents with your application:

-- Copy of both sides of your concession card
+- A copy of both sides of your concession card.

-For dwellings constructed after transfer, you must also supply:
+For homes constructed after transfer, you must also supply:

-- Complete copy of the certificate of occupancy showing the mandatory inspection stages, and
+- a complete copy of the certificate of occupancy showing the mandatory inspection stages, and

-- Complete copy of the building contract (if applicable), or
+- a complete copy of the building contract (if applicable), or

-- Receipts and a statement itemising construction costs not referred to in the building contract if you are an owner/builder
+- if you are an owner/builder, receipts and a statement itemising construction costs not referred to in the building contract.

 For transactions where the vendor and the transferee are associated or related parties, you must also supply:

-We will issue a duty assessment once we have verified all documentation and calculations.
+We issue a duty assessment once we have verified all documentation and calculations.